Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 We will use an example to illustrate the usage of PyROS.
 The problem we will use is called *hydro* and comes from the GAMS example problem database in `The GAMS Model Library <https://www.gams.com/latest/gamslib_ml/libhtml/>`_.
 The model was converted to Pyomo format via the `GAMS Convert tool <https://www.gams.com/latest/docs/S_CONVERT.html>`_.

-Per our analysis, this model is a QCQP with 13 variables representing degrees of freedom, 18 state variables, and we have selected 3 uncertain parameters.
+Per our analysis, this model is a QCQP with 13 variables representing degrees of freedom, as well as an additional 18 state variables.
 This model features 6 linear inequality constraints, 6 linear equality constraints, 6 non-linear (quadratic) equalities, and a quadratic objective.
+We have augmented this model such that 4 of its coefficients have been converted to ``Param`` objects so that they can be considered uncertain later on.

 .. note::
     We can easily verify that this model satisfies the requirement that each value of :math:`\left(x, z, q \right)` maps to a unique value of :math:`y` via an elimination-type algorithm for variables and equality constraints.